rpf13/alpstein-mountains/TESTING.md

 ### Known Bugs

 While doing the CSS part and styling, I did use a regular expression in order to summary the hero image part, which is shared among all of the hero images.
-It worked fine, however, there seems to be a gut that the baground-size attribute get's ignored.
-I could not make it to run, once I had this property in the regex, I had to specify under each id selector.
+It worked fine, however, there seems to be a but, that the background-size attribute get's ignored.
+I could not make it to work, while I had this property in the regex, therefore I had to specify under each id selector.

 ```css
 [id^=hero-image-]{